rjseymour66/rjseymour66.github.io/content/en/docs/web-dev/css/transitions.md

 ---

 Transitions add motion and change to the page:
 - tell the browser to ease one value into another when the value changes.
-Think state changes on a link
+Think state changes on a link--you could have a 0px border radius on a button, and then when you hover you transition into a 5px border radius.
 - `transition-*` properties add motion to the page.

 ## Accessibility